moby/moby/docs/installation/ubuntulinux.md

 1. Log into your Ubuntu installation as a user with `sudo` privileges.

-2. Update your `apt` package index.
+2. Update your `APT` package index.

         $ sudo apt-get update